 - Temporary sealing of the cavity

-Dentists may utilize advanced non vital tooth bleaching techniques to ensure consistent and stable whitening results.
 Depending on the stain depth, the tooth may require one to three visits to achieve the desired shade.
-The non vital teeth whitening procedure is painless and does not usually require anesthesia, making it convenient for most patients.
+The procedure is painless and does not usually require anesthesia, since the tooth has no living nerve.

 The whitening material remains inside the tooth for a specific duration, allowing gradual stain breakdown.
 During follow-up visits, the dentist evaluates color improvement and replaces the bleaching material if necessary.
 Once the desired shade is achieved, the tooth is permanently sealed with a durable restorative material.